Education for Family and Caregivers

 - Current information about schizophrenia, major depression, bipolar disorder (manic depression), panic disorder, obsessive-compulsive disorder, borderline personality disorder, and co-occurring brain disorders and addictive disorders

 The above program requires registration!!
-For more information, to register or request to be contacted when the next course becomes available, contact, NAMI Greater Cleveland at 216-875-7776, or email Kari Kepic at firstname.lastname@example.org or Terri Miller at email@example.com
+To register click here.
+For more information or request to be contacted when the next course becomes available, contact NAMI Greater Cleveland at 216-875-7776 or email Terri Miller at firstname.lastname@example.org.

 The course consists of 5 classes, each lasting for 2 ½ hours.
 All instruction materials are FREE to participants.